vdhamer/Photo-Club-Hub/.github/README.md

 But a simple source code modification then gives access to the encrypted version of the web page.
 Actually, not quite 🤓.
 Bypassing the password via a code modification, would allow the app to fetch the encrypted data rather than the unencrypted dummy data.
-But that data is still encrypted by a private encryption key that is not provided on Github.
+But that data is still encrypted by a private encryption key that is not provided on GitHub.

 </details></ul>
 </details>